 To help conserve heritage values, Council is investigating the introduction of financial incentives for private owners of local heritage places (refer to section 4.
 'Other Matters' of this report).

 2.31.
 Maroochydore Scout Den (and Maroochydore Guides' Hut), Maroochydore

 2.31.1.
-Consideration of key issues in submissions objecting to the proposed amendment building as identified in the Statement of Significance
+Consideration of key issues in submissions objecting to the proposed amendment

 No. of submissions supportive in principle, with specific objection(s): 1